-16. Is it common to use management

-pooling vehicles where there are a large number of employee shareholders?
+16. Is it common to use management pooling vehicles where there are a large number of employee shareholders?

 Yes.
-If a large number of employees participate in the company's incentive scheme, a platform, usually in the form of a limited liability partnership, will be formed by founder(s) or the majority shareholder(s) as a management pooling vehicle to hold the shares or equity interest issued to the incentivized employees under such scheme.
-Since the founder(s) or the majority shareholder(s), or their respective designee, will usually act as the general partner, while the incentivized employees acting as limited partners, this arrangement can achieve a balance between employee incentivization and operational efficiency.
-Multiple platforms might be necessary due to the statutory limit on the number of partners (50 partners) of a limited liability partnership.
+If a large number of employees participate in the company's incentive scheme, a holding platform will be set up, usually in the form of a limited liability partnership, of which the founder(s) or a company set up by the founder(s) will act as the general partner(s).
+The holding platform will serve as a management pooling vehicle to hold the shares or equity interest issued to the incentivized employees under such scheme.
+Since the founder(s) will act as the general partner(s) of the holding platform, this arrangement can achieve a balance between employee incentivization and operational efficiency.
+Multiple platforms might be necessary due to the statutory limit on the maximum number of partners (50 partners) of a limited liability partnership.
+Other forms of management pooling vehicles can also be observed in the market, including trust, assets management plan, etc.